 Looking after myself – inside and out

 Friends have always said that I look a lot younger than my age, but I fear this may well be catching up with me now.
+I’ve suffered from tinnitus in my left ear for a while now and I’ve read that it can be due to wax build-up so I am going to see if I can find someone who does ear wax removal in London to see if they can help.
 I’ve never been one to have a great skincare routine.
 I take my makeup off at the end of the day, and I cleanse and moisturise, but that’s pretty much it.
 A few months back, my face was quite dry, so I switched to a new moisturiser.
-On top of that, I’ve also been trying out Colladeen Visage supplements from Nature’s Best They are designed to support normal collagen formation in the skin as well as protect the skin from sun damage.
+On top of that, I’ve also been trying out Colladeen Visage supplements from Nature’s Best.
+They are designed to support normal collagen formation in the skin as well as protect the skin from sun damage.
 I’ve already noticed a difference after just a couple of weeks.
 My skin is noticeably softer and healthier looking and my nails seem to have gotten stronger too.
 I found these skincare tips from Kate on Thin Ice really useful too.

 After being given a code for a free Hello Fresh box by a friend, we’ve been having weekly boxes delivered to us since the beginning of the year and they have been amazing.
 I look forward to our meals in the evening and we aren’t eating the same dishes week in, week out.
 It’s also meant we’ve gotten better at portion control too and has taken the fuss out of deciding what to cook each week.